 So with pan fried pork cutlets we can indulge every now and then, even to the delight of children, in the classic fried potatoes, roasted potatoes or the amazing breaded zucchini.
 In this way you won’t go wrong for sure!

 Breadcrumbs: Bought or Homemade?

 We always recommend making homemade breadcrumbs with what you have available at home.

 Obviously you can buy breadcrumbs already made, but be aware it will never be as good, genuine and crispy as homemade one.

 Moreover, if you make it yourself you have many benefits: you can use stale bread, sandwich loafs, breadsticks, crackers.
 You can flavor it according to your taste and chop it to the consistency you prefer: coarse or super fine.

-For example in Sicily, especially in the area of Palermo, they flavor the breadcrumbs with parsley, black pepper and mint, then they add pecorino cheese.
+SICILIAN PORK CUTLET RECIPE: In Sicily, especially in the area of Palermo, they flavor the breadcrumbs with parsley, black pepper and mint, then they add Pecorino Romano cheese.
+Try it!